johnstaveley/SecurityEssentials/README.md

 * Completely automated deployment using azure pipelines, See Developer readme for more details
 * Setup DNS and WAF settings in cloudflare
 * Enforce Cloudflare rules: Always use https, Min tls level 1.2, allow tls 1.3, set ssl level to full, allow http2
-* Azure PaaS: Restrict access to only from Cloudflare, enforce https, lock down to virtual network, auto scale PaaS on heavy load, enforce TLS 1.2, disable ftp
+* PaaS: Restrict access to only from Cloudflare, enforce https, lock down to virtual network, auto scale PaaS on heavy load, enforce TLS 1.2, disable ftp
 * Prove Azure are upgrading their PaaS platform over time
 * Storage - lock down to virtual network, enable soft delete for 7 days
-* Web Test - Prove the website is available from at least two world locations
+* Web Test - Prove the website is available from at least two world locations, alert admins if not
-* SQL Database - Backup databases at regular intervals, encrypt database at rest, audit changes to database settings, perform regular vulnerability checking, restrict ip address access
+* SQL Database - Backup databases at regular intervals, encrypt database at rest, audit changes to database settings, perform regular vulnerability checking, restrict ip address access, send automated vulnerability checks to admins
 * Alerts - Alert admins on security warnings
 * Logins - Log errors and metrics in application insights